-The dock project will be used for boating related purposes to serve single-family residential developments.
-The site has been surveyed by the City of Newport Beach Harbor Resources Division for eelgrass and no eelgrass was discovered within 15-feet of the project area.
-The eelgrass survey took place on September 24, 2009 as required by the City of Newport Beach Harbor Resources Division and eelgrass surveys completed during the active growth phase of eelgrass (typically March through October) are valid for 60-days with the exception of surveys completed in August-October.
+The dock project will be used for boating related purposes to serve a single-family residential development.
+The purpose of reconfiguring the dock to create a "mirror image" of the existing dock is to make it easier to dock the boat in the prevailing wind conditions.
+The site has been surveyed for eelgrass and no eelgrass was discovered within the project area.
+The eelgrass survey took place on August 18, 2015 as required by the City of Newport Beach Harbor Resources Division and eelgrass surveys completed during the active growth phase of eelgrass (typically March through October) are valid for 60-days with the exception of surveys completed in August-October.
 A survey completed in August - October shall be valid until the resumption of active growth (i.e., March 1).
-The project is agendized for the February 2010 Coastal Commission Hearing so the eelgrass survey would still be valid.
-A pre-construction Caulerpa taxifolia survey was completed on September 24, 2009 as required by the City of Newport Beach Harbor Resources Division.
+The project is agendized for the June 2016 Coastal Commission Hearing so the eelgrass survey no longer continues to be valid.
+Therefore, a subsequent eelgrass survey will be required prior to beginning any construction.
+A pre-construction Caulerpa taxifolia survey was also completed on Agust 18, 2016 as required by the City of Newport Beach Harbor Resources Division.
 Caulerpa taxifolia surveys are valid for 90 days.
-The project is agendized for the February 2010 Coastal Commission Hearing and by this time the Caulerpa taxifolia survey would not continue to be valid since 90-days have passed since the survey was completed.
+The project is agendized for the June 2016 Coastal Commission Hearing and by this time the Caulerpa taxifolia survey would not continue to be valid since 90-days have passed since the survey was completed.
 Thus, an up-to-date Caulerpa taxifolia survey must be conducted prior to commencement of the project.
 Therefore, the Commission imposes Special Conditions No. 2 and No. 3, which identifies the procedures necessary to be completed prior to beginning any construction.
 Also, if any Caulerpa taxifolia is found on the project site, Special Conditions No. 3 also identifies the procedures necessary to be completed prior to beginning any construction.

-The proposed project has received an approval in concept from the City of Newport Beach Harbor Resources Division.
+The proposed project has received an approval in concept from the City of Newport Beach Harbor Resources Division, Harbor Permit No. 172-725.
 The Regional Water Quality Control Board (RWQCB) has determined that the proposed project will not adversely impact water quality if standard construction methods and materials are used.
 The applicant has applied for a permit from the U.S. Army Corps of Engineers.